Sign Up Free

 Regulatory clarity is often listed as a prerequisite for mainstream adoption, and the data supports this.
 US crypto transaction volume grew by approximately 50% between January and July 2025 compared to the same period in 2024, according to TRM Labs.
 This coincided with concrete policy movement: the passage of the GENIUS Act (the first comprehensive US stablecoin law), the White House's 180-Day Digital Assets Report, and ongoing progress on the CLARITY Act for market structure.

 But the global picture is uneven.
 While the US and EU (through MiCA) moved toward clearer frameworks, crypto remains formally banned or heavily restricted in countries like Bangladesh, Algeria, and Morocco.
-Notably, TRM's data shows that several of these ban countries still rank in the top 50 for adoption, suggesting that blanket prohibitions don't eliminate demand.
+TRM's data shows that several of these ban countries still rank in the top 50 for adoption, suggesting that blanket prohibitions don't eliminate demand.
 They just push it underground, reducing safety and transparency.

 For the industry to reach a billion legitimate, recurring users, the regulatory environment doesn't need to be uniform.
 But it does need to be clear enough that ordinary people and the businesses serving them can participate without constant legal uncertainty.

-What's Actually Working
+What Is Actually Working

 Not everything is stuck.
 Several trends are pulling in the right direction.